 As personal injury lawyers, we always look to find any situation where negligence may exist.
 After all, when someone else causes your injuries, you deserve the right to pursue compensation for the damages you experience.
 However, we also know that events occur because of natural dangers.

 One potential danger on the road that you may be unaware of is high heat levels.
-While it may not always reach extreme temperatures in Denver, there are instances, and drivers in our area may be less experienced in these situations.
+While it may not always reach extreme temperatures in Denver, there are instances, when drivers in our area may be less experienced in these situations.

 Unfortunately, high heat levels can cause your tire to blow out because the temperatures can expand the pressure within your tires.
-When a tire does blowout, it can cause you to lose control and crash into other vehicles around you.
+When a tire does blow out, it can cause you to lose control and crash into other vehicles around you.
 While this is a natural cause of a severe crash, there are some situations where negligence may be a problem.

 Failure to Maintain